Formal methods: In software development

 In software development, formal methods are mathematical approaches to solving software (and hardware) problems at the requirements, specification, and design levels.
 Formal methods are most likely to be applied to safety-critical or security-critical software and systems, such as avionics software.
-Software safety assurance standards, such as DO-178C allows the usage of formal methods through supplementation, and Common Criteria mandates formal methods at the highest levels of categorization.
+Safety and security assurance standards permit or require their use.
+In civil avionics, RTCA DO-333 defines how formal methods may be used to satisfy the objectives of DO-178C, and the Common Criteria call for semi-formal and formal specification and design at their highest evaluation assurance levels.

 For sequential software, examples of formal methods include the B-Method, the specification languages used in automated theorem proving, RAISE, and the Z notation.

 In functional programming, property-based testing has allowed the mathematical specification and testing (if not exhaustive testing) of the expected behaviour of individual functions.

 The Object Constraint Language (and specializations such as Java Modeling Language) has allowed object-oriented systems to be formally specified, if not necessarily formally verified.

 For concurrent software and systems, Petri nets, process algebra, and finite-state machines (which are based on automata theory; see also virtual finite state machine or event driven finite state machine) allow executable software specification and can be used to build up and validate application behaviour.

 Another approach to formal methods in software development is to write a specification in some form of logic—usually a variation of first-order logic—and then to directly execute the logic as though it were a program.
 The OWL language, based on description logic, is an example.
 There is also work on mapping some version of English (or another natural language) automatically to and from logic, as well as executing the logic directly.
 Examples are Attempto Controlled English, and Internet Business Logic, which do not seek to control the vocabulary or syntax.
 A feature of systems that support bidirectional English–logic mapping and direct execution of the logic is that they can be made to explain their results, in English, at the business or scientific level.